MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/retail-team-collaboration.md

 ## Teams templates and apps

-The easiest way to collaborate in Teams is to use a template.
+The easiest way to create a team for collaboration in Teams is to start with a template.
 The [Organize a store and Retail for managers templates](/microsoftteams/get-started-with-retail-teams-templates) are pre-made templates that include channels and apps designed for retail.
 You can also create a template based off a previously created team.
+Even when you start with a template, you can customize the team and channels, and add additional apps to suit your team's needs.

 ### Create a team based on a template